Elhameed/ALU-SE-Learning_Hub/README.md

 ## Contributing

 Contributions are welcomed from all members of the ALU community!
-If you would like to contribute to this repository, please refer to the [contributing guidelines](CONTRIBUTING.md) for more information.
+If you are interested in contributing to this repository, please refer to the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License